Top 5 Tabs Alternatives Reviewed

 2. Tabs vs Chargebee

 Chargebee is a subscription management platform optimized for scaling B2B and B2C SaaS businesses.
-It offers strong automation for standard subscription workflows but lacks native usage-based billing support.
+It offers strong automation for standard subscription workflows but lacks native usage-based and hybrid billing support, leading many companies to explore Chargebee alternatives that can handle more complex billing needs.

 Chargebee lacks built-in usage-based billing and requires workarounds.